Androix777/KanjiLab/README.md

 *   👤 **Single-Player Mode:** Play solo anytime for self-assessment, practice, or casual gameplay.

 *   🌐 **P2P Multiplayer:** Challenge friends in real-time!
-One player hosts, and others connect directly over a local network or using local network or VPN tools (e.g., Radmin VPN, Hamachi).
+One player hosts, and others connect directly over a local network or using VPN tools (e.g., Radmin VPN, Hamachi).
 Supports a virtually unlimited number of players.

 *   🔗 **Learn Through Association:** After each answer, explore all possible readings of the word.
 Discover other words that use the same kanji with similar readings to help build stronger memory connections.